ada-pld/ada-ui/README.md

 For our end-of-school project at Epitech Nancy, we are required to regularly submit project log documents detailing our work through diagrams and user stories.
 We must also organize our team's work to move in a single direction.

-Wap aims to simplify this process through the creation of user stories, changing their status (not started/in progress/completed), as well as scheduling appointments and automatically generating PLDs.
-Many features will be regularly added to WAP to evolve and become a project tracking tool for EIP projects.
+Ada aims to simplify this process through the creation of user stories, changing their status (not started/in progress/completed), as well as scheduling appointments and automatically generating PLDs.
+Many features will be regularly added to Ada to evolve and become a project tracking tool for EIP projects.

-The development of this tool was initiated by [Théo hemmer](https://github.com/theohemmer), and the creation of wap_ui was a natural next step.
+The development of this tool was initiated by [Théo hemmer](https://github.com/theohemmer), and the creation of ada_ui was a natural next step.

 ## 🏁 Getting Started <a name = "getting_started"></a>